Why do we need so many types of contracts?

 There are many different types of contracts, and each contract can be tailored to suit the individual needs of the role in your school.
 However, contracts typically fall into broad categories, including:

 This contract type has no end date.

 Fixed-Term Contract (FTC)

-Unlike the permanent contracts these will have an end date.
-It is important to note that you must have a valid reason for using a FTC.
-These include covering maternity leave, covering absence, the role being associated with specific funding (such as SEN funding) or knowledge of a decline in pupil numbers.
-If you are ever unsure as to whether it is appropriate to use a FTC, you should seek HR guidance.
+Unlike permanent contracts, these will have an end date.
+It is important to note that you must have a valid reason for using a Fixed-term contract (FTC).
+These include covering maternity leave, covering absence, the role is associated with specific funding (such as SEN funding) or knowledge of a decline in pupil numbers.
+If you are ever unsure whether it is appropriate to use an FTC, you should seek HR guidance.

 Apprentice contracts are tied to the duration of the training course being completed.
 They guarantee the employee a specific amount of time off to either attend college or perform tasks associated with their qualification.

 Contracts should be thought about when planning a job role.
-When starting the recruitment process, you should have a clear idea if the post will be permanent or fixed-term and if there are any specific conditions which apply, for example the requirement to complete statutory induction for teachers or probation.
+When starting the recruitment process, you should have a clear idea if the post will be permanent or fixed-term and if any specific conditions apply, for example, the requirement to complete statutory induction for teachers or probation.
 If in doubt, our team of experts is always on hand to help.